asith-w/office-developer-exchange-docs/docs/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth.md

 To use the code in this article, you will need to have access to the following:

 - An [Office 365 developer account](http://office.microsoft.com/compare-office-365-for-business-plans-FX102918419.aspx.aspx).
-You can use a trial account to test your application
+You can use a trial account to test your application.

 - The [Azure AD Authentication Library for .NET](http://msdn.microsoft.com/en-us/library/office/jj573266.aspx.aspx).